top of page

 The rooms here are cozy and have a community kitchen and bike rentals.

 On to the Queen Mary.
-To give you a heads-up, it is straightforward to get lost, so I recommend getting a map.
+To give you a heads-up, it is easy to get lost, so I recommend getting a map.
 You must pay to get on the ship if you aren't spending the night.
-If you have brought your car and are staying here, make sure you get your parking ticket validated so you won't have to pay for parking.
-Some tours offered here include the Glory Days Historical Tour, Hollywood Tour, VIP Art Deco Tour, Royal VIP Tour and Afternoon Tea, Steam and Steel Tour, and Haunted Encounters Tour.
-They also offer a Paranormal Ship Walk, 57 Ghost Seance, and the Grey Ghost Project at night.
+If you have brought your car and are staying here, make sure you get your parking ticket validated to avoid paying for parking.
+Some tours offered here include the Glory Days Historical Tour, Hollywood Tour, VIP Art Deco Tour, Royal VIP Tour, Afternoon Tea, Steam and Steel Tour, and Haunted Encounters Tour.
+They also offer a Paranormal Ship Walk, a 57 Ghost Seance, and the Grey Ghost Project at night.

 Check-in was pretty straightforward, but finding my room was a task, so I'll tell you about it.
 I was on the M-Deck and in room 219.
 Here is what the room looked like.

 When you get to the correct deck, please note that the rooms on the ship are not numbered like those at a hotel.
 The outside rooms are 100-level, and the inside rooms are 200-level.
-This means you will see room 201 on one side of the hall, and on the other side is room 101.
+This means you will see room 201 on one side of the hall, and room 101 on the other side.
 This isn't very clear, but they also have one side of the ship as an even-numbered room and the other as an odd-numbered room.
 When I went to look for room 219, I couldn't find it because it was on the other side of the ship.
-I wonder if it was designed this way because the ship was built in England.
+I wonder if it was designed this way because the vessel was built in England.

 Here are some pictures of inside the Queen Mary.